This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Broaching”.

 c) Spline cutting

-d) Increasing the size of the existing hole for certain length
+d) Increasing the size of the existing hole for a certain length

 Explanation: Machining by broaching is preferably used for making straight through holes of various forms and sizes of section, internal and external through straight or helical slots or grooves, external surfaces of different shapes, teeth of external and internal splines and small spur gears.